Coding-Cuddles/slides/fundamentals/04-functions.md

 # Safe refactoring

 - **Refactoring** is a process of
-  - restructuring existing code
+  - Restructuring existing code
-  - without changing its external behavior
+  - Without changing its external behavior
 - Safe refactoring
   - Put the system under a test
   - Run tests often